souparnadutta/ip-tracker/README.md

 * `` chmod +x track_ip.sh``

-* ``./install ``

 ## How to run:-

-1. Download the track_ip.sh script file

-2. Open a bash terminal

-3. You can either enter an IP Address or a domain name (Eg: google.com ,facebook.com , basically without the http,www stuff and and any api points after the domain name)
+You can either enter an IP Address or a domain name (Eg: google.com ,facebook.com , basically without the http,www stuff and and any api points after the domain name)

+The following line shows the syntax to be used in the script.
+You can copy the examples for demo purposes and then play around by entering different ip addresses and domain names.

 Usage:   `` ./track_ip.sh IP_ADDRESS or Usage: ./track_ip.sh DOMAIN_NAME``